panaxeo/shadow-aar/README.md

 implementationEmbed 'io.coil-kt:coil:1.4.0'
 ```

-> **Note:** Plugin will embed dependency into final package but without transitive dependencies.
-These dependencies are added to dependency tree respectively but will not be embedded in final product.<br>
+> **Note:** The plugin will embed the dependency into the final package but without transitive dependencies.
+These dependencies are added to the dependency tree respectively but will not be embedded in the final product.<br>
-> For example - embedding of `io.coil-kt:coil` will embed `coil` but it depends on `io.coil-kt:coil-base` that will not be embedded but added as direct dependency to your project.<br>
+> For example - embedding `io.coil-kt:coil` will embed `coil`.
+However, since it depends on `io.coil-kt:coil-base`, that will not be embedded but added as a direct dependency to your project.<br>
 > Please list all transient dependencies that you want to embed too.

 ### Step 4: Configure shadowing

 Dependencies are now "just" embedded into your project.
-Please add shadowing configuration if you also want to relocate/shadow a packages:
+Please add a shadowing configuration if you also want to relocate/shadow a packages:

 ```groovy
 shadowAar {